gbadev-org/tonc/content/foreword.md

 Jasper "cearn" Vijn is the original author, creating and maintaining Tonc till 2013.

-exelotl, avivace, PinoBatch, copyrat90, LunarLambda and gwilymk ported the contents to markdown and migrated the underlying rendering technology to mdbook.
+exelotl, avivace, PinoBatch, copyrat90, LunarLambda, gwilymk, and mtthgn ported the contents to markdown and migrated the underlying rendering technology to mdbook.

 ## Using this document